The Army Combat Fitness Test: Are You Ready?

-Updated: Feb 2, 2022
+Updated: Feb 11, 2024

 The ACFT has undergone multiple independent reviews since its rollout in 2019, with many critics claiming its gender-neutral scoring system and selection of events would nearly eliminate women from the ranks.
-The test has since been modified several times to account for physiological gender-differences, and now includes the forearm plank as a permanent, scored, alternative event to the leg tuck, a frequently failed event, especially among female soldiers.
+The test has since been modified several times to account for physiological gender differences and now includes the forearm plank as a permanent, scored, alternative event to the leg tuck, a frequently failed event, especially among female soldiers.

-After 2021's congressional review of the ACFT, the Army is set to commit to a new standard of physical fitness testing that will begin to affect soldiers' careers this year.
+After 2021's congressional review of the ACFT, the Army is set to commit to a new standard of physical fitness testing that will affect soldiers' careers this year.
 Previously, the Army rolled out the ACFT 2.0 and 3.0 for data collection and evaluation only.

 So what does this controversial fitness tool look like, and how are soldiers preparing for it during a global pandemic?

-The Scoring System
+The Army Combat Fitness Test Scoring System

 Unlike the old fitness test, the ACFT is intended to be gender and age-neutral.
 The scoring system does not change based on these identity markers.
 The ACFT 2.0 piloted a program that categorized scoring based on MOS (military occupational specialty) that was later abandoned for version 3.0.

-The Army is currently trying to design some kind of gender-specific categorization of scores for the purpose of comparison and competition for promotions and highly-sought roles.
+The Army is currently trying to design some kind of gender-specific categorization of scores for the purpose of comparison and competition for promotions and highly sought-after roles.
 This would (theoretically) eliminate gender disparities in scores and create a system of performance categorization that does not exhibit bias against the lower-scoring gender.

 2x 40lb Kettlebells